bitfaster/BitFaster.Caching/README.md

 # Usage

-## LRU: ConcurrentLru, ConcurrentTLru
+## ConcurrentLru/ConcurrentTLru

-LRU implementations are intended as a drop in replacement for ConcurrentDictionary, and a much faster alternative to the System.Runtime.Caching.MemoryCache family of classes (e.g. HttpRuntime.Cache, System.Web.Caching et. al.).
+`ConcurrentLru` and `ConcurrentTLru` are intended as a drop in replacement for `ConcurrentDictionary`, and a much faster alternative to the `System.Runtime.Caching.MemoryCache` family of classes (e.g. `HttpRuntime.Cache`, `System.Web.Caching` etc).

 ```csharp
 int concurrency = 4;